 - Machine learning, big data, deep learning, and artificial intelligence

 Audience: Forensic investigators, genome scientists, bioinformaticians, data scientists, laboratory scientists, and forensic DNA analysts, among others.

-Forensic Genomics is led by David Mittelman, PhD, Founder & Chief Executive Officer, Othram, Inc. and other leading investigators.
+Forensic Genomics is led by Nicole Novroski, PhD, Assistant Professor and Forensic Geneticist, University of Toronto Mississauga and other leading investigators.

 Acknowledgements: Journal cover art designed and provided by Eliza Wolfson (https://lizawolfson.co.uk)